Ulrika Jonsson: Career

 After working as a secretary, Jonsson began her television career on TV-am in 1989, as a weather presenter on Good Morning Britain.
 From 12 September 1989, she was also the weather presenter for Swedish TV3, broadcasting from London.
 In 1991, she co-presented BBC One's short-lived daytime quiz show Who's Bluffing Who? with Richard Cartridge, and starred in the French film, The Annunciation of Marie (1991).

 In 1992, she moved into mainstream presenting and played host to numerous shows including ITV's Gladiators, The National Lottery Draws – plus two major international broadcasts, the Eurovision Song Contest in 1998 and Miss World in 1999.
 She also modelled for Playtex Lingerie during this period and was a team captain on the BBC TV quiz show Shooting Stars.
+On the strength of her appearances in Shooting Stars, Jonsson starred in a BBC TV special of her own in 1997.
+Entitled It's Ulrika!, the show featured Jonsson singing and acting in comedy sketches written specially for her by Shooting Stars hosts Vic Reeves (under his real name of Jim Moir) and Bob Mortimer, who both appeared in various supporting roles.
+The show was intended to act as a pilot for a possible future series, but ratings were only moderate and the show was not picked up for a series.

-In 1997, she interviewed the then British Prime Minister John Major for the BBC 2 programme, The Enormous Election.
-In 1998, she interviewed the then Chancellor of the Exchequer, Gordon Brown, for her programme Ulrika in Euroland.
+In 1997, Jonsson interviewed the then British Prime Minister John Major for the BBC2 programme The Enormous Election.
+The following year, she interviewed the then Chancellor of the Exchequer, Gordon Brown, for her programme Ulrika in Euroland.

-She presented Eurovision Song Contest in 1998 when it was hosted in Birmingham, alongside Sir Terry Wogan; later that year she co-hosted the Royal Variety Performance alongside Ronan Keating at the Lyceum Theatre in London.
+She presented the Eurovision Song Contest in 1998 when it was hosted in Birmingham, alongside Sir Terry Wogan; later that year she co-hosted the Royal Variety Performance alongside Ronan Keating at the Lyceum Theatre in London.
 Following this, she co-hosted Miss World 1999 with Melanie Sykes at the Olympia Hall in London.
 Jonsson was booked to host Channel 5's reality game show Jailbreak in Autumn 2000 but had to pull out of the project due to health concerns over her newborn child.
 She was replaced as main host by Craig Charles.
 Jonsson later presented BBC One game show Dog Eat Dog, broadcast from April 2001 to November 2002, and The Joy of Text in June 2001 alongside Terry Alderton.

 In 2002, Jonsson presented the first series of ITV makeover show Home On Their Own, a show where children made alterations to their house (how they wanted the house to be) during the course of a weekend, while their parents went on holiday.
 Some of the home improvements included an Austin Powers room, individual doorbells for the children and a cinema living room.
 Jonsson did not return for the second series, which was hosted by Tess Daly the following year.